 Q: Are selected Scholars automatically admitted to the University of their choice within the United Kingdom?

-A: Once a Scholar has been selected the Commission endeavours to secure placement at the first choice University and course but in the end the decision to accept a Scholar is with the University and not with the Commission.
-The Marshall Commission cannot, therefore, guarantee that a Marshall Scholar will be admitted to the University of their choice.
+A: Once a Scholar has been selected and accepted the offer, they will receive a confirmation letter from the Commission in early to mid-December and will be expected to complete an application for their first choice UK university programme (if not already completed).
+The decision to accept a Scholar is with the University, and the Commission has no influence on the outcome of UK university applications.
+The Marshall Commission cannot, therefore, guarantee that a Marshall Scholar will be admitted to the university of their choice.

 Q: Can a candidate undertake a PhD on the Marshall Scholarship?

-A: It is fine for a Marshall to undertake a Doctorate programme from the beginning of their award.
-The proviso is that should the scholar decide not to complete the doctorate or failed to get third year funding, they would need to complete a lower research degree within the two years.
-We currently have several Marshalls enrolled on Doctorate programmes so this is not a problem.
-I should just highlight that third year funding is not guaranteed although the Commission is currently working very hard to create further opportunities.
+A: It is fine for a Marshall to undertake a PhD programme from the beginning of their award.
+The proviso is that should the scholar decide not to complete the doctorate or failed to get third year funding, they would need to complete a lower research degree within the two years or find alternative funding for the third year.
+It should be highlighted that third year funding is not guaranteed - Scholars will apply for third year funding in their second year.
 Candidates should however show that they plan to complete within three years.

 Q: What I can do as a fine/creative arts student in order to prepare a strong application for the Marshall Scholarship?